ngraveio/Research/papers/nbcr-2023-003-sign.md

 | 5. origin (optional) | — (Describes the source wallet) |
 | 6. tx-type (optional) | — (Describes the type of transaction to be signed) |

-Using sign-request instead of raw `psbt` extents signing to other transaction types than PSBT and it allows for richer metadata:
+Using sign-request instead of raw `psbt` extends signing to other transaction types than PSBT and it allows for richer metadata:
 - A request-id for signature correlation
 - Derivation path(s) and master fingerprint to identify the signing account(s)
 - A textual origin field to identify the wallet source